ECorpLabs/webapp/README.md

 # Golang WebApp

 This repository contains a Golang-based REST API project integrated with a PostgreSQL database.
-Additionally, it includes configuration files for building an AWS AMI using Packer.
+Additionally, it includes configuration files(workflows) for building an AWS AMI using Packer.

 ## Table of Contents